open-telemetry/oteps/text/0208-ephemeral-resources.md

 Internally, providers hold a reference to the ResourceProvider, rather than a specific resource.
 When creating a signal, such as a span, metric, or log, GetResource() is called to obtain a reference to the correct resource to attach to the signal.

+## Trade-offs and mitigations

+This change should be fully backwards compatible, with one potential exception: fingerprinting.
+It is possible that an analysis tool which accepts OTLP may identify individual services by creating an identifier by hashing all of the resource attributes.

+In this case, it is recommended that these systems modify their behavior, and choose a subset of permanent resources to use as a hash identifier.

+## Prior art and alternatives

+An alternative to ephemeral resources would be to create span, metrics, and log processors which attach these ephemeral attributes to every instance of every signal.
+This would not require a modification to the specification.

+There are two problems to this approach.
+One is that the duplication of attributes is very inefficient.
+This is a problem on clients, which have a limited newtwork bandwidth.
+This problem is compounded by a lack of support for gzip and other compression algorithms on the browser.

+The second problem is that it becomes difficult to distinguish between emphemeral resources and other types pf attributes.

+## Open questions

+The primary open question is whether any common backends are hashing the resource to obtain a service identifier.

+## Future possibilities

+Ephemeral resource attributes will be critical feature for implementeting RUM/client instrumentation in OpennTelemetry.

+Other application domains may discover that they have process-wide state which affects their performance or otherwise changes code execution, which would be valuable to record as an ephemeral resource.
+For example, applications may have a drain or shutdown phase which affects the behavior of the application.
+The ability to identify telemetry data which occurs during this phase may be valuable to some end users.

 ## Example Usage

 Pseudocode example of a ResourceProvider in use.
 The resource provider is loaded with all available permanent resources, then passed to a TraceProvider.
 The ResourceProvider is also passed to a session manager, which updates an ephemeral resource in the background.